BlockstreamResearch/bip-frost-dkg/README.md

 If a session ChillDKG returns an output to a participant or the coordinator, then we say that this party *deems the protocol session successful*.
-In that case, the DKG output is a triple consisting of a *secret share* (individual to each participant, not returned to the coordinator), the *threshold public key* (common to all participants and the coordinator), and a list of n *public shares* for partial signature verification (common to all participants and the coordinator).
+In that case, the DKG output is a triple consisting of a *secret share* for participating in FROST signing sessions (individual to each participant, not returned to the coordinator), the *threshold public key* representing the `t`-of-`n` policy of the group (common to all participants and the coordinator), and a list of `n` *public shares* for verification of individual contributions to a FROST signing session (common to all participants and the coordinator).
 Moreover, all parties obtain *recovery data* (common to all participants and the coordinator), whose purpose is detailed in the next subsection.

 ### Backup and Recovery